 Jogging trails outline the lake, but you can also rent bicycles and boats for free (well, it’s included in the resort fee).

-There’s also a fitness center, Tennis and Raquetball Club and a Marilyn Monroe spa.
+There’s also the Tennis and Raquetball Club as well as a Marilyn Monroe Spa.

 The Hyatt Regency Grand Cypress has 5 restaurants/lounges, plus a Market for coffee and quick snacks to go.

 We did go to The Lakehouse the first evening we arrived.
 They serve a casual breakfast, lunch and dinner menu.
 It was good, but pricey compared to my Midwestern standards.
 It was just my daughter and me and we spent $27 for a pizza and a cup of soup (no drinks of any kind).

 Hemingway’s is for steak and seafood.
 Its location can’t be beat – find it in the middle of the property situated on a cliff above the pool.

 The pool and beach bar is called On the Rocks and looks to be a cool place to hang out when you are enjoying the outside amenities.